Mechanical and Advanced Manufacturing Engineering

 Why choose UNSW?

 Stand out from other graduates in the market thanks to our leading-edge facilities, opportunities and industry connections.
 A $67 million refurbishment of the School of Mechanical and Manufacturing Engineering will take your education to even greater heights.
-UNSW is known for its graduate employability, UNSW placed in the GradConnection AFR Top 100 Future Leaders Awards in 2020, 2021, 2022 and 2023.
+We’re ranked 1st in Australia and 50th globally for Mechanical, Aeronautical & Manufacturing Engineering by QS Subject rankings, 2024.
+UNSW is known for its graduate employability, with UNSW awarded the Most Employable Students Award in the AFR Top100 Future Leaders Awards for 5 consecutive years (2020-2024).*

 What about careers?